 Vapour Atmosphere Luminous Foundation

-Reveal your inner radiance with effortlessly beautiful and totally breathable Atmosphere Foundation.
-A wealth of organic ingredients nourish: a selection of light, dry plant oils replenish: and fine mineral pigments even skin tone to impart Vapour’s signature Lit From Within Glow.
+Super Good: Vapour’s Organic Beauty Atmosphere Luminous Foundation contains a wealth of organic ingredients that nourish your skin.
+It’s crafted from a selection of light, dry plant oils to replenish your natural glow, and fine mineral pigments even skin tone to impart Vapour’s signature Lit From Within Glow.
+It contains an infusion of Frankincense, Tulsi and Lotus to help soothe, calm and protect skin.

 organic helianthus annuus (sunflower) seed oil, organic cera alba (beeswax), silica, organic ricinus communis (castor) seed oil, mica, tocopherol (natural vitamin e), solanum lycopersicon (tomato) fruit/leaf/stem extract, commiphora myrrha (myrrh) gum oil, eriocephalus punctulatus (cape camomile) oil, wildcrafted boswellia carteri (frankincense) gum, organic ocimum sanctum (tulsi/holy basil) leaf extract, organic nelumbo nucifera (lotus) leaf extract, canarium luzonicum (elemi) gum nonvolatiles, pogostemon cablin oil [+/-: titanium dioxide (ci 77891), iron oxides (ci 77491, 77492, 77499)]